reif-is-a-foofie/42/TASKS.md

   - `embed_text(text: str) -> list[float]`
   - `embed_text_batch(texts: list[str]) -> list[list[float]]`
 - Add docstrings describing the expected input and output.
-- Expose a CLI command `alexandrian embed --text TEXT` that prints the vector as JSON.
+- Expose a CLI command `42 embed --text TEXT` that prints the vector as JSON.
 - Create tests in `tests/test_embedding.py` asserting that the returned vector has the correct dimension and datatype.

 ## Vector Store (Qdrant)
 - Supply a Docker Compose file that launches Qdrant.
-- During `alexandrian create`, start the container and wait for readiness.
+- During `42 create`, start the container and wait for readiness.
 - Wrap `qdrant-client` inside `vector_store.py` exposing
   `upsert`, `search`, `update_payload`, and `get_all_vectors` so callers never import the library directly.
 - Implement wrapper methods `upsert`, `search`, `update_payload`, and `get_all_vectors`.
-- Read connection info from `alexandrian.config.json`.
+- Read connection info from `42.config.json`.
 - Add tests using a temporary Qdrant instance to verify inserts and searches.
 - Document each method with type hints and explain what parameters mean.